mmorri22/cse30321/cse30321-syllabus.md

 There are four separate assignment categories we will use to assess your progress in the course.

 <b>Preview Reading</b>: From the zyBook, these assignments are due Tuesdays at 11:00am.
-The objective is to prepare you for that week's lectures, including in-class problems, in order to ensure effective
+The objective is to prepare you for that week's lectures, including in-class problems, in order to ensure effective study.
+These assignments will consist of a mix of published zyBook sections with their embedded “Participation Activities” or sections from custom chapters added by the professor with referenced readings from other sources (e.g., videos), along with self-test questions.
+The zyBook “Challenge Problems” are not included in the daily assignments and are optional, but they do make for very good self-test questions in preparation for the exams.

 <b>Homework Assignments</b>: Problem sets and Coding Assignments that are designed to prepare you for exams and enhance programming proficiency.
 These assignments will be due by 11:59pm on Thursdays.